postgresml/postgresml/pgml-dashboard/content/blog/announcing-gptq-and-ggml-quantized-llm-support-for-huggingface-transformers.md

 ---
 author: Montana Low
-description: GPTQ & GGML allow PostgresML to fit larger models in less RAM, and perform inference significantly faster on NVIDIA, Apple and Intel hardware.
-Half precision floating point, and quantization optimizations are now available for your favorite LLMs on Huggingface.
+description: GPTQ & GGML allow PostgresML to fit larger models in less RAM.
+These algorithms perform inference significantly faster on NVIDIA, Apple and Intel hardware.
+Half precision floating point, and quantization optimizations are now available for your favorite LLMs downloaded from Huggingface.
 image: https://postgresml.org/dashboard/static/images/blog/discrete_quantization.jpg
-image_alt: We read to learn
+image_alt: Discrete quantization is not a new idea.
+It's been used by both algorithms and artists for more than a hundred years.
 ---

 # Announcing GPTQ & GGML Quantized LLM support for Huggingface Transformers